jackarnold84/resortology/README.md

 3. run `python app.py`
 4. open a web browser and go to `http://127.0.0.1:5000/`

-### Database:
+### Connect to database:

 The app uses a MySQL database hosted on Google Cloud Platform.
+To connect, the appropriate connection info must be provided in the file `db_connect_info.json`.
+Additonally, the path variable `connect_file_path` must be set accordingly in `database.py`.